XKCP/XKCP/README.markdown

 - Brian Gladman's `brg_endian.h`
 - Bruno Pairault for testing and benchmarking on ARM platforms
 - Conno Boel for the NEON implementations of Xoodoo
-- Doug Whiting for the code in `timing.h`
 - D.J.
 Bernstein, Peter Schwabe and Gilles Van Assche for the tweetable FIPS 202 implementation `TweetableFIPS202.c`
 - Hussama Ismail for setting up the continuous integration with Travis
+- Kent Ross for various improvements in [XKCP/K12](https://github.com/XKCP/K12) imported here
 - Larry Bassham, NIST for the original `genKAT.c` developed during the SHA-3 contest
 - Stéphane Léon for helping support macOS